GENI-NSF/geni-tools/README-omni.txt

 == Release Notes ==
 New in v2.3:
+ - Added a new script to do GENI VLAN stitching: stitcher.py See README-stitching.txt  (Ticket #250)
  - Ticket #240: don't print ProtoGENI log URL in result summary on success
  - Ticket #242: Be robust to malformed geni_api_versions
- - refactor file saving utilities out of amhandler and into handler_utils (ticket #248)
+ - Refactor file saving utilities out of amhandler and into handler_utils (ticket #248)
  - getversion not caching from PG because the log url looks like an error (ticket #249)
  - Busy results from XMLRPC calls missed: is_busy_result looking for